pvcraven/web-development-class/source/semester_1/assignments/05_finalize_site/finalize_site.rst

 * Work together as a team to make sure everyone has this done.
 Verify it is working.
 Leave no person behind!
+* If someone from your team is missing, have the project owner send them an e-mail asking for their GitHub ID, so they can be added.

 Brainstorming Improvements
 --------------------------